Gerald1973/Vocabulon/README.md

 3. Data file description.
 ==========================
-	The data file, Vocabulon doesn't take care about the data file extension, but it use his own and very simple structure.
+	The data file, Vocabulon doesn't take care about the data file extension, but it uses his own and very simple structure.

 	3.1 Description